Skater901/warcraft3-notification-bot/README.md

 ### Database Configuration

-Database configuration consists of four properties:
+Database configuration consists of five properties:

+- `database.type` is the type of SQL database to connect to.
+The allowed values are `MariaDB` and `MySQL`.
+This value defaults to `MySQL` if not specified in the config Properties file.
 - `database.host` is the address of the database.
 This value defaults to `localhost` if not specified in the config Properties file.
 - `database.port` is the port of the database.
 This value defaults to `3306` if not specified in the config Properties